xixiaofinland/afmt/docs/project-wide-formatting.md

 status `1` indicates an application error, a changed file in check mode, or a partial write failure.

+### Changes to stdout from earlier releases

+Two stdout behaviors changed so that stdout carries the formatted document and nothing else, which is what makes `afmt -` safe to pipe into an editor or LSP formatter provider.
+Anything parsing afmt's stdout should be checked against
+both:

+- **Timing moved to stderr.** `--time` previously wrote `\n-- Execution time: <duration>` to stdout.
+It now writes `Timing: <path>
+  <duration>` per file and `Total elapsed: <duration>` to stderr.
+- **Exactly one trailing newline.** Formatted source was previously emitted with `println!`, which appended a newline unconditionally, so a document already ending in a newline produced a trailing blank line.
+Output is now emitted verbatim and a newline is added only when the document does not already end in one.

 ## Implementation boundaries

 `src/config.rs` owns application-level TOML loading and file-selection